Skip to main content

 The featured promotion differs from eatery to eatery, so be sure to call ahead or ask your server which meal deal is on offer.

-Almost 30 different Latino-owned eateries are participating this spring, and they range from Mexican taquerias to Peruvian food trucks to an eclectic gaming cafe.
+Over 40 different Latino-owned eateries are participating this fall, and they range from Mexican taquerias to Peruvian food trucks to an eclectic gaming cafe.

 Among the roster’s mouth-watering options are James Beard Award-winning hotspot South Philly Barbacoa in the Italian Market, Central American street food eatery El Merkury in Center City, Argentine cafe Jezabel’s in West Philly and plant-based Peruvian food truck La Llamita Vegana.